Why does multiple myeloma cause pain?

 Radiation therapy is another treatment that uses powerful X-rays to shrink tumors in bones.
 After chemo or radiation destroy cancer cells, new bone begins to regenerate.
 Bones become stronger and less likely to break.

-Bisphosphonates are drugs that strengthen bones and prevent them from fracturing.
+Bisphosphonates are drugs that strengthen bones and prevent fracturing.
 By supporting bones, these medications can also reduce pain.
-The bisphosphonates that doctors often prescribe for multiple myeloma are:
+The bisphosphonates that doctors often prescribe for multiple myeloma are pamidronate (Aredia) and zoledronic acid (Reclast).

 You’ll get these drugs through an injection into a vein.
 To start, your doctor might give you a bisphosphonate once a month.
 As your bones strengthen, you may be able to taper down and get these shots less often.